 Hormone replacement therapy (HRT) is the use of medications containing female hormones to replace hormones the body no longer makes naturally after menopause.
 Its purpose is to treat hot flushes and other symptoms of menopause, most commonly in cases of early menopause (before the age of 45) or when menopausal symptoms are severe.

 The duration of menopausal symptoms varies considerably between women.
 On average, symptoms last for around two years.
-Approximately 20% of women pass through the menopause without noticing any symptoms, whereas approximately 15% of women report severe symptoms.
+Some women pass through the menopause without noticing any symptoms, while others report severe symptoms.